Leomingyangli/SemanticSLAM/README.md

 # SemanticSLAM
-This is an implementation of SemanticSLam: Learning based Map Construction and Robust Camera Localization.
+This is an implementation of our paper in SSCI 2023. **SemanticSLam: Learning based Map Construction and Robust Camera Localization**.

 # Requirements
 ```